'Top Chef' judges had good things to say about Madison, ate well

-"Top Chef," the 17-year-old Bravo reality cooking show, wrapped up four days of filming in Madison Sunday at The Harvey House.
+"Top Chef," the 17-year-old Bravo reality cooking show was in Madison this weekend for filming of its upcoming season.

-"It's been fantastic.
-I mean, they're an incredible crew and a really wonderful team.
-They've been super communicative and helpful," said Shaina Robbins Papach, who with her husband, Joe Papach, opened the elegant, high-end supper club in July 2021 on West Washington Avenue.
+The program is scheduled to air in 2024, but representatives of the show haven't been more specific.
+Members of the media who sat in on some of the filming Sunday aren't allowed to give away locations or other details of the show until closer to the air date.

+"Top Chef" judges Tom Colicchio and Gail Simmons and host Kristen Kish all sat down with reporters individually Sunday to talk about their experiences filming in Wisconsin.

 People are also reading…

-He said he had a pork chop at the restaurant that he enjoyed.

-It was Colicchio's first time in Madison and he said he didn't get out a lot, but was impressed with the Dane County Farmers' Market, one of the filming locations where contestants gathered food for a challenge on Saturday.

-"The farmers' market was exceptional," he said, adding that he wished he would've been in a position to buy and cook some of the amazing vegetables he saw.
+"The farmers' market was exceptional," he said.
+Colicchio said he wished he would've been in a position to buy and cook some of the amazing vegetables he saw.
 But he was staying in a hotel.
 "I thought it was a really great scene, a good place to watch people."

-He said he loved that the crowd could only walk in one direction.
+He said he loved that most of the people only walked in one direction.
 "Everybody was really nice.
 There were a lot of people.
 A few people asked for pictures, but a lot of people just came up and said, 'Hey, thanks for being here.'"

-Simmons, a food writer and cookbook author, was in Madison in 2017 as part of a book tour, but said it was in the middle of winter, she was 2½ months pregnant and not feeling her best.
+Simmons, a food writer and cookbook author who lives in New York City, was in Madison in 2017 as part of a book tour, but said it was in the middle of winter, she was 2½ months pregnant and not feeling her best.

 "This has been totally different.
 I've had a blast," Simmons said after Sunday's filming.
 "It's such a lovely town...
 There's just a lot of great energy here."

-Simmons said she had heard a lot of buzz about Mickie's Dairy Bar, so her husband and 5-year-old son went at 9 a.m.
-Sunday and brought her back some rhubarb coffee cake and chili eggs.
+Simmons had heard a lot of buzz about Mickie's Dairy Bar, so her husband and 5-year-old son went at 9 a.m.
+Sunday and brought back some rhubarb coffee cake and chili eggs.
 "Everything was delicious," she said.

 Her 9-year-old daughter is also in town with her, but didn't go out for breakfast because she likes to stay with Simmons through the hair and makeup process in the morning.
 "That's her favorite thing," Simmons said.

-The show was in Milwaukee before Madison, and Simmons said she'd never been there, and was a little hesitant because she knew nothing about the city.
+The show was in Milwaukee before Madison, and Simmons said she'd never been there, and was curious because she knew nothing about the city.

 But a close friend she went to college with lives there and was able to take her out to experience the city as an insider.